 I'm an Assistant Professor of Philosophy at San Jose State University.
 Before coming to SJSU I was a postdoctoral research fellow at NYU's Information Law Institute, a member of the Institute's Privacy Research Group, and a visiting scholar in the Department of Media, Culture, and Communication.

-I work in philosophy of technology, with a focus on its social, political, and ethical dimensions.
+I work in philosophy of technology, with a focus on its normative (social/political/ethical) dimensions.
 Right now that means I'm spending a lot of time thinking about privacy, big data, and online identity.

 - In September I'm giving a lecture (provisionally titled "Privacy, Identity, and Online Literacy: A Three-Pronged Approach") at Goethe University's Privacy and Democracy conference.